Skip to article frontmatterSkip to article content

 Figure 2:SAS Dependencies

-The main dependencies to note are ros2, dqrobotics, eigen3, and pybind11.
+The main dependencies to note are ROS2 described Macenski et al. (2022), DQ Robotics described in Adorno & Marques Marinho (2021), eigen3, and pybind11.

-Packaging was made possible by intructive resources such as Hosting your own PPA repository on GitHub.
+Packaging was made possible by instructive resources such as Hosting your own PPA repository on GitHub.

 References